 Data storage and redundancy: Customer data is stored in a redundant environment with robust data protection capabilities to enable availability, business continuity, and rapid recovery.
 Multiple levels of data redundancy are implemented, ranging from redundant disks to guard against local disk failure to continuous, full data replication to a geographically diverse data center.

-Data monitoring: Office 365 services maintain high levels of performance by:
+Data monitoring: Microsoft services maintain high levels of performance by monitoring:

 Completing preventative maintenance: Preventative maintenance includes database consistency checks, periodic data compression, and error log reviews.

-The Office 365 development and operations teams are complemented by a dedicated Office 365 support organization, which plays an important role in providing customers with business continuity.
+The Microsoft development and operations teams are complemented by a dedicated support organization, which plays an important role in providing customers with business continuity.
 Support staff has a deep knowledge of the service and its associated applications as well as direct access to Microsoft experts in architecture, development, and testing.

 The support organization closely aligns with operations and product development, offers fast resolution times and provides a channel for customers' voices to be heard.
 Feedback from customers provides input to the planning, development, and operations processes.

 Online issue tracking: Customers need to know that their issues are being addressed, and they need to be able to track timely resolution.
-The Office 365 portal provides a single web-based interface for support.
+The Microsoft 365 admin center provides a single web-based interface for support.
 Customers can use the portal to add and monitor service requests and receive feedback from Microsoft support teams.

-Self-help, backed by continuous staff support: Office 365 offers a wide range of self-help resources and tools that can help customers to resolve service-related issues without requiring Microsoft support.
+Self-help, backed by continuous staff support: Microsoft offers a wide range of self-help resources and tools that can help customers to resolve service-related issues without requiring Microsoft support.

 Before customers enter service requests, they can access knowledge base articles and FAQs that provide immediate help with the most common problems.
 These resources are continually updated with the latest information, which helps avoid delays by providing solutions to known issues.
 However, when an issue arises that needs the help of a support professional; staff members are available for immediate assistance by telephone and through the administration portal 24 hours a day, 7 days a week.

-For more information about support, see the Support topic.
+For more information about support, see the Support article.